apache/allura/Allura/docs/guides/markup.rst

-Guide to the PyForge markup system
+Guide to the Allura markup system
 =====================================================================

-Markup transformations in PyForge are implemented as a, surprise surprise, reactor tool.
+Markup transformations in Allura are implemented as a, surprise surprise, reactor tool.

-The markup language in PyForge is based on MarkDown (http://daringfireball.net/projects/markdown/)
+The markup language in Allura is based on MarkDown (http://daringfireball.net/projects/markdown/)

 Other markup languages could be implemented with a new markup reactor tool...